 History of Siopao Asado

 The two names of this bun are the perfect example of the Philippines' diverse historical influences.
-Siopao asado means "steamed bun with braised meat."
+Siopao asado means "steamed bun with braised meat".
 The first word, siopao, is a word that has Chinese roots, while asado comes from Spain.
-Siopao comes from the word baozi which means "steamed bun" in Chinese.
+Siopao comes from the word baozi which means "steamed bun".
 There are two meanings for the word asado in Tagalog: grilled and braised meat.
-But asado in the Philippines is a given name to specific Filipino dishes instead of how the Spanish use the word asado, as an adjective that means "roasted."
+But asado in the Philippines is a given name to specific Filipino dishes instead of how the Spanish uses the word asado, as an adjective that means "roasted".

 In this bun, asado is the braised meat dish cooked and cooled before being added to the bun dough.
 You can add other fillings to siopao, which is the steamed bun.
 Another popular siopao filling is called bola-bola, which I can best describe as a meatball in a bun.